Social Order Maintenance Act

 People engaged in any of the following behaviors shall be punishable by a fine of not more than NTD 6,000:

-2. Having not installed covers or protective barriers for ditches, wells, dents, or caves on the pathway within its business perimeters.
+2. Having not installed covers or protective barriers for ditches, wells, dents, or caves on the pathway within boundaries of their operation.

-3. Lingering at an accident scene where an emergency is unfolding and obstructing rescue operations despite having been dissuaded.
+3. Lingering at an accident scene where an emergency occurs and obstructing rescue operations despite having been dissuaded.

-4. Staining and damaging a shrine, church, tombstone a public memorial site or facilities.
+4. Staining and damaging a shrine, church,tombstone ,public memorial site, or facilities.

 Article 74